-UNHCR is responsible for coordinating shelter assistance and camp infrastructure improvements on behalf of all humanitarian partners; working to ensure equitable and gender appropriate access to adequate shelter and basic facilities, together with the provision of a sustainable energy supply.
-There are over 26,000 pre-fabricated shelters, each include a latrine and kitchen to ensure privacy of the refugees.
+- UNHCR is responsible for coordinating shelter assistance and camp infrastructure improvements on behalf of all humanitarian partners, working to ensure equitable and gender-appropriate access to adequate shelter and basic facilities, together with the provision of sustainable energy supply.
+There are over 26,000 pre-fabricated shelters, and each includes a latrine and kitchen to ensure the privacy of the refugees.
 A household addressing system is in place and is updated regularly.
 In order to accommodate Persons with Disabilities, some shelters have been adapted to their needs and conditions.
-In 2019, 1,000 vulnerable families in Zaatari camp received shelter maintenance assistance through shelter maintenance project.

-In preparation for winter, a 4.68-kilometre stormwater drainage network covering district 5 to reduce the risk of flooding during rainy season to reduce the necessity for emergency winterization interventions in the camp has been conctructed with support of ACTED and OXFAM.
+In 2019, 1,000 vulnerable families in Zaatari camp received shelter maintenance assistance through the shelter maintenance project. - In preparation for winter, a 4.68-kilometer stormwater drainage network covering district 5 to decrease the risk of flooding during the rainy season to reduce the necessity for emergency winterization interventions in the Camp has been constructed with the support of ACTED and OXFAM.